Asiatique: History

 Since 2019, Asiatique has been managed by Asset World Corporation (AWC).
 In October 2021, AWC Chief Executive Officer Wallapa Traisorat announced a redevelopment plan which will include a super-tall skyscraper expected to be completed within nine years.

+In July 2026, AWC announced an 8 billion Baht investment into Asiatique, including a cable car crossing the Chao Phraya River to connect with a new mixed-use development on Charoen Nakhon road, and the establishment of MONA Bangkok.